python-australia/paeps/paep-1-purpose/README.md

 A specific example of the last category would be the decision to switch the PAEPs repository from being a private GitHub repository to being a public one.

+Note that many decisions may be made without needing a formal PAEP or approval vote.
+The PAEP and approval vote mechanisms exist to allow decisions to be made in situations that members feel they can't reasonably resolve as individuals, rather than requiring that *everything* use these processes.

 ## Prior to the establishment of a formal organisation

 In the absence of a formal Python Australia organisation, an interim approval process is